Monday, December 18, 2017

 I was toodling along IH35 at highway speed when it started.
 That feeling came over me, like an aura, then all at once everything jerked to one side.

-I started talking to myself like I was an observer of myself..."Put your hazard lights on.
+I started talking to myself like I was an observer of myself - "Put your hazard lights on.
 Slow your speed.
 Get over to the right as soon as you can, very carefully.
 Pull into the first driveway to the right.".
 I missed a couple of driveways, but once I felt like I was going slow enough, I found one and pulled into a shady spot.

 Sunday, October 15, 2017

-Sunbeams through the weeds...
+Sunlight through the weeds

 *Dylan announced to us that he is moving in with his girlfriend - they've been dating for a couple months.
 So now he will be legally bound by a lease to stay in the apartment for a year, no matter what happens in the relationship.
 Plus, his car insurance went up and he now has rent and utilities to pay.
 So he's talking about getting a second job.
-Pro: Many adult life lessons will be learned.

 That's all I will dwell on for right now.
 Soon I will post about the happy things only.
-I am trying my best to focus on the pros but that doesn't mean I want to bury my head in the sand about the cons...
+I am trying my best to focus on the pros but that doesn't mean I want to bury my head in the sand about the cons.

 Tuesday, October 3, 2017

-I'm not a country girl, and I don't know much about surviving out there, but I will have to learn...
+I'm not a country girl, and I don't know much about surviving out there, but I will have to learn.

-Lord, how they itch and burn.
 Scratching them feels good for about 10 seconds, then the pain intensifies!
-I thought I sprayed my self pretty well with Cutter, and I assumed since my feet were mostly enclosed, they were safe.
+I thought I sprayed myself pretty well with Cutter, and I assumed since my feet were mostly enclosed, they were safe.
 But when I switched to flip flops, I didn't spray again.
 My bad.
+Every now and then I think I'm not cut out for country life.
+I like civilization, indoor plumbing, and all the conveniences.
+I don't consider things like critters and bugs.
+So when stuff like this happens, it seems like a painful learning curve.

 Tuesday, September 26, 2017